BgeeDB/bgee_web/src/markdown/support/Download-files/geneExpression.md

 - **Present gold quality** expression calls: when the FDR-corrected p-value for a gene in a condition is less than or equal to 0.01.
 - **Present silver quality** expression calls: when the FDR-corrected p-value for a gene in a condition is less than or equal to 0.05, and greater than 0.01.
 - **Absent gold quality** expression calls:
-  - when the call is supported by at least one p-values generated from data types trusted for absent calls (bulk RNA-Seq, Affymetrix, _in situ_ hybridization)
+  - when the call is supported by at least one p-values generated from data types trusted for absent calls (bulk RNA-Seq, _in situ_ hybridization)
   - and the FDR-corrected p-value for a gene in a condition is greater than 0.1, taking into account all requested data types
   - and the FDR-corrected p-value taking into account only data types trusted for absent calls is greater than 0.1
   - and there is no FDR-corrected p-value less than or equal to 0.05 in any child condition for that gene, considering the data types trusted for absent calls.